 To access the Middle Fork about 2 miles above the Ranger Station turn left on Middle Fork Road.
 This road is paved at first but quickly turns to a rough gravel road.
 High clearance vehicles are recommended and 4wd isn't a bad idea, either, especially during the rainy (winter) season.
 At the end of Middle Fork Drive is one of the main trailheads for the Cucamonga Wilderness.
 If you hike up the Middle Fork Trail you will come to several backcountry camps and eventually Icehouse Saddle and Cucamonga Peak if you choose.

 Adventure Passes are required to park along the Lower main canyon and Middle Fork of Lytle Creek.
 They are $5/day or $30/year.
 Interagency Passes are also accepted.
-Click here
+Click here for more info!

 If you are going to hike in the Cucamonga Wilderness you will need a wilderness permit.
 These are free but there is a quota on the campsites.
 Call or stop in the Lytle Creek Ranger Station for more information!